Skip to main content

 Using CSRF protection with forms

-If you need to embed the CSRF token into a form that is generated by a template, then you can make use of the csrf_token template tag in order to define a hidden csrftoken input.
+If you need to embed the CSRF token into a form that is generated by a template, then you can make use of the csrf_input template tag in order to ensure that a hidden csrftoken input containing the CSRF token is present in the form.

 For example: